Relations between Nazi Germany and the Arab world: Nazi perception of Arabs

 An exchange occurred when Hitler received Saudi Arabian ruler Ibn Saud's special envoy, Khalid al-Hud.
 Earlier in this meeting, Hitler claimed that one of the three reasons why Nazi Germany had some interest in the Arabs was:

 […] because we were jointly fighting the Jews.
 This led him to discuss Palestine and the conditions there, and he then stated that he himself would not rest until the last Jew had left Germany.
 Khalid Al Hud observed that the Prophet Mohammed [...] had acted the same way.
 He had driven the Jews out of Arabia [...]

-Lebanese academic Gilbert Achcar wrote that Hitler "did not find it useful" to point out to his Arab visitors at that meeting that until then he had incited German Jews to emigrate to Palestine (see Aliyah Bet and timeline of the Holocaust), and the Third Reich actively helped Zionist organizations get around British-imposed restrictions on Jewish immigration.
+Lebanese academic Gilbert Achcar wrote that Hitler "did not deem it useful" to point out to his Arab visitors at that meeting that, until then, he had incited German Jews to emigrate to Palestine (see Aliyah Bet and timeline of the Holocaust), and that the Third Reich assisted Zionist organizations avoid British-imposed restrictions on Jewish immigration as a means to rid the country of its Jewish population.

 Hitler had told his military commanders in 1939, shortly before the beginning of World War II: "We shall continue to make disturbances in the Far East and in Arabia.
 Let us think as men and let us see in these peoples at best lacquered half-apes who are anxious to experience the lash."
 The official Nazi racial ideology considered Arabs racially inferior to Germans, a sentiment which was echoed in deprecating statements made by Hitler and other Nazi leaders.
 Referring to the Arab world, Hitler wrote in Mein Kampf (1925): "As a völkisch man, who appraises the value of men on a racial basis, I am prevented by mere knowledge of the racial inferiority of these so-called 'oppressed nations' from linking the destiny of my own people with theirs."
 In the preceding text, he had scornfully mocked the Muslim’s idea of “Holy War”.

 When German troops were stationed in North Africa, one Arab complained: